mteichtahl/nx-plugin-for-aws/docs/src/content/docs/get_started/quick-start.md

 ---
-title: '@aws/nx-plugin tutorial'
+title: Quick start
-description: Step by step instructions on how to use @aws/nx-plugin.
+description: A quick start on how to use @aws/nx-plugin.
 ---

 In this tutorial, you'll build a complete React website and REST API using `@aws/nx-plugin`.
 You'll learn how to: